Materialious/Materialious/README.md

 # Special thanks to
 - [Invidious](https://github.com/iv-org)
+- [Clipious](https://github.com/lamarios/clipious) for inspiration & a good source for learning more about undocumented Invidious routes.
 - [Vidstack player](https://github.com/vidstack/player)
 - [Beer CSS](https://github.com/beercss/beercss) (Especially the [YouTube template](https://github.com/beercss/beercss/tree/main/src/youtube) what was used as the base for Materialious.)
 - Every dependency in [package.json](/materialious/package.json).